codelearncreate/toolkit/src/collections/guides/facilitating-positive-interactions-among-kids.md

 description: Planning a co-design session with children with disabilities requires consideration of contextual, environmental, and social factors affecting their interactions.
+metaImage: /assets/uploads/untitled-1.jpg
+metaImageAlt: "A facilitator showing a video on a laptop to two kids. "
 overviewSection: In co-design sessions with children with disabilities, it's crucial to consider factors like days of the week, time of day, transitions, and other activities around the session.
 Understanding each child's behavior,